micahsmith-dev/js-snake-game/README.md

 # THE PROJECT IS NOT YET FINISHED

-## Needs to be added:
+## Things Needed to be Added:

-1. Change snake's direction
-2. Generate food for the snake
+1. Generate food for the snake
    - Grow the snake when eating
-3. Scoreboard
+2. Scoreboard
-4. Check if the game has ended
+3. Check if the game has ended